-Another one of Dr. Henry’s picks, she says this is choice for healthy hair growth.
+Another one of Dr. Henry’s picks, she says this is a choice for healthy hair growth.
 Along with the powerful dose of biotin, she also likes that it’s vegetarian and formulated at a cGMP certified lab to ensure purity and safety.
 Customers can't stop raving about it, noting that it restores shine, speed up growth, and leaves hair fuller.